ETS-Android2/alzmemo/README.md

 # alzmemo
-ALZMemo: An Assistive mobile application for early stage Alzheimer's patients
+ALZMemo: An Assistive mobile application for early stage Alzheimer's patients <br />
-• Utilizes Bluetooth technology and developed using Android Studio
+Utilizes Bluetooth technology and developed using Android Studio